If you have been hit by an uninsured or untraced driver here is what you should know.

 The Accident

-As they have no insurance cover, there is no way of claiming from their insurance, which can leave you in an uncertain position.
+As they have no insurance cover, there is no way of claiming from their insurance, which can leave you uncertain.
 If it is the case that the driver has no insurance, then you may be able to claim from your own insurance policy for the damage to your vehicle without losing your No Claims Discount.
 In certain other circumstances, you may also be able to claim from the Motor Insurers’ Bureau of Ireland (MIBI), which is the body that compensates victims of uninsured or untraced driving by others.

 To submit a claim to the MIBI, you can download and print the Claim Notification Form by clicking here.